 The anchor/overlay ads only take up a small portion of the screen and are easily dismissible.
 With vignette ads, they are not displayed when you come from Google’s page results to a webpage.
 They are only displayed when you go from page 1 to page 2 on a site.
 The mobile penalty only applies to traffic that arrives directly from Google.

 Also, if your traffic comes from anywhere other than Google, you could still use a popup.
-We are not saying you should, but if you have an intelligent way to show a popup only based on social traffic from Facebook for example, you would not be penalized.
+We are not saying you should, but if you have an intelligent way to show a popup only based on social traffic from Facebook or Pinterest for example, you would not be penalized.

 Glen Gabe, from G-Squared Interactive, posted up some examples of sites that have been negatively impacted by the Google mobile popup penalty.
 Some of them have lost ten or more spots in their mobile rankings.
 Depending on how much mobile traffic you get, losing 10 positions could mean losing thousands of visitors per day!
 Mobile traffic is also higher now than it ever has been, as nearly 60 percent of searches are now coming from mobile.